Acid rock: Development and characteristics

-Evolution from garage bands
+Garage-psych

-Originating in the early 1960s, garage punk was a mainly-American movement that involved R&B-inspired garage bands powered by electric guitars and organs.
+Originating in the early 1960s, garage rock was a mainly-American movement that involved R&B-inspired garage bands powered by electric guitars and organs.
 It was mainly the domain of untrained teenagers fixated on sonic effects, such as wah-wah and fuzz tone, and relied heavily on riffs.
 The music later blurred into psychedelia.
-American garage bands who began to play psychedelic rock retained the rawness and energy of garage rock, incorporating garage rock's heavy distortion, feedback, and layered sonic effects into their versions of psychedelic music, spawning "acid rock".
-Bisport and Puterbaugh, defining acid rock as an intense or raw form of psychedelia, include "garagey" psychedelia under the label of "acid rock" due in part to its "energy and intimation of psychic overload".
+American garage bands retained the rawness and energy of garage rock, while incorporating its use of heavy distortion, feedback, and layered sonic effects into their versions of psychedelic music, which spawned early examples of "acid rock".
+Bisport and Puterbaugh, who defined acid rock as an intense or raw form of psychedelia, include "garagey" psychedelia under the label of "acid rock" due in part to its "energy and intimation of psychic overload".
+Exemplary garage-psych acts include Blues Magoos, the Electric Prunes, and the Music Machine.

-The earliest known use of the term "garage punk" appeared in Lenny Kaye's track-by-track liner notes for the 1972 anthology compilation Nuggets: Original Artyfacts from the First Psychedelic Era, 1965-1968, which prominently featured both acid rock and garage rock.
-Musicologist Simon Frith cites Nuggets as a showcase for the garage psychedelia of the 1960s and the transition between early 1960s garage rock and the more elaborate acid rock of the late 1960s.
-This acid rock present in the Nuggets anthology has been described as an offshoot of 1960s "punk rock".
-At the time, the term "punk rock" referred to the garage rock of the 1960s, such as that present in the Nuggets compilation.
-Bands such as Count Five, with their 1966 song "Psychotic Reaction", as well as other groups featured on Nuggets, would eventually epitomize the overlap between 1960s garage rock and psychedelic punk, or acid rock.
-As one of the first successful acid rock songs, "Psychotic Reaction" also contained the characteristics that would come to define acid rock: the use of feedback and distortion replacing early rock music's more melodic electric guitars.
+The earliest known use of the terms "garage punk" or "garage rock" appeared in Lenny Kaye's track-by-track liner notes for the 1972 anthology compilation Nuggets: Original Artyfacts from the First Psychedelic Era, 1965-1968, to describe a song by the Shadows of Knight, as "classic garage punk".
+At the time, the term "punk rock" referred to the garage rock of the 1960s, with the compilation's liner notes containing one of the earliest known uses of the term.
+Musicologist Simon Frith cites Nuggets, as a showcase for the garage psychedelia of the 1960s, with the compilation epitomizing an overlap between 1960s garage rock and early psychedelia.
+Bands such as the Count Five, with their 1966 single "Psychotic Reaction", contained some of the earliest characteristics that would later come to define acid rock, such as the emphasizing of guitar feedback and distortion over traditional rock instrumentation.

-Another group included on the Nuggets album, the 13th Floor Elevators, began as a straight garage rock band before becoming one of the original early acid rock bands and the innovators of psychedelic rock in general, with a sound consisting of distortion, often yelping vocals, and "occasionally demented" lyrics.
+Another group included on the Nuggets album, the 13th Floor Elevators from Austin, Texas, began as a straight garage rock band before becoming one of the original early acid rock bands and pioneers of psychedelic rock in general, with a sound consisting of guitar effects, screeching vocals, and "occasionally demented" lyrics.
 Their debut album, The Psychedelic Sounds of the 13th Floor Elevators, featuring the garage rock hit "You're Gonna Miss Me", was among the earliest psychedelic rock albums.
-By 1966, the New York City garage band the Blues Magoos were referring to their wailing blues rock as "psychedelic music", and their hard variant of psychedelic rock, with its roots in the garage movement, would be increasingly labeled "acid rock".
+At around the same time, New York City's the Blues Magoos were referring to their wailing garage and blues rock as "psychedelic music", which would also be increasingly labeled "acid rock".